• General info

 Numeric constants may contain # prefix.

 Assembler supports ORG, EQU, DB (DEFB), DW (DEFW), DCONF (DEFCONF) and END directives.
-They can also be used with dot prefix (like .EQU).
+They can also be used with the dot prefix (like .EQU).

 Label is a symbol name for the current memory location counter value.